Position title

 Some awards allow for ordinary hours to be averaged over a roster cycle and don’t need to be the same number of hours each week, for example a 2 week or 4 week roster cycle.

-A casual employee does not have a firm commitment in advance from their employer to ongoing work with an agreed pattern of work.
+A casual employee does not have a firm commitment to ongoing work with their employer and is entitled to receive a casual loading or specific casual pay rate.

 As a casual employee, your hours may vary depending on business needs.